MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 :::image type="content" source="images/counting-widget-screenshot.png" alt-text="A screenshot of a simple counting widget.
 The widget shows a string containing the numeric value to be incremented and a button labeled Increment, as well as some diagnostic text illustrating that the template for the small size widget is being displayed.":::

-This sample code in this article is adapted from the [Windows App SDK Sample](https://github.com/microsoft/WindowsAppSDK-Samples).
+This sample code in this article is adapted from the [Windows App SDK Widgets Sample]( https://github.com/microsoft/WindowsAppSDK-Samples/tree/main/Samples/Widgets).
 To implement a widget provider using C#, see [Implement a widget provider in a win32 app (C#)](implement-widget-provider-cs.md).

 ## Prerequisites